 How Divorce Affects Survivors' Benefits

 If your divorced spouse dies, you can receive benefits as a widow/widower if the marriage lasted 10 years or more.
+However, you won't have to meet the length-of-marriage requirement if you're caring for your deceased ex-spouse's child who's under the age of 16 or disabled.
 Benefits paid to a surviving divorced spouse who is 60 or older will not affect the benefit rates for other survivors receiving benefits.

 How Remarriage Affects Survivors' Benefits

-A divorce can affect a number of things in your life.
+A divorce can affect a number of things in your life, even after you've passed away.
 From retirement benefits to changing your name on your Social Security card, it is important to understand the legal aspects of a marriage dissolution.
-Let an experienced divorce attorney in your state help you make the best decisions and put your mind at ease.
+Let an experienced divorce attorney in your state help you make the best decisions regarding divorce, remarriage, and Social Security -- putting your mind at ease.